Stay up to speed with our weekly digest of news about the fight to end homelessness in L.A. and beyond.

 Affordable housing units rent for less than the market rate and are reserved for people who earn less than average income.
 Some developers specialize in affordable housing, while others may make some units in their buildings affordable in order to access tax breaks or other incentives.

 When you account for housing costs, California has the highest poverty rate in the country and L.A. has the highest poverty rate in California.
 L.A.
-County residents pay 32% more rent than they did in the year 2000, while average renter income has decreased by three percent over that same period of time.
-More than 721,000 households here are severely rent burdened, meaning they spend over half of their income on rent.
+County residents pay 32% more in rent today than they did in the year 2000, while average renter income has decreased by three percent over that same period of time.
+More than 721,000 L.A. households are severely rent burdened, meaning they spend over half of their income on rent.

 The result is the worst homelessness crisis in America.
 According to the 2019 Homeless Count, 53% of people experiencing homelessness for the first time said it was because they lost their job or had another financial hardship.